Updating previous Practice Centre content

 In these cases, a similar process is followed to updating existing content, except the person who identified the need is responsible for:

 - commissioning the work through the Professional Practice Group

-- highlighting and considering the changes and possible implication to practice across business lines – the PPG practice forums should be utilised early to consult on these matters
+- highlighting and considering the changes and possible implication to practice across business lines – the PPG practice forums should be used early to consult on these matters

 - presenting final policy or guidance content to the PPG QA Checkpoint for endorsement

 - following their own internal process for their deputy chief executive (DCE) or SRO to sign off before the content is sent to the Chief Social Worker/Deputy Chief Executive Professional Practice for approval to publish on the Practice Centre (internal sign-off usually involves sending a memo to their DCE or delegate along with the final version of the content)